Dennis Lee Hopper

 The family, back intact, moved to San Diego in 1950.
 Hopper got his show business start playing an urchin in a stage production of A Christmas Carol.
 During summers in high school, Hopper went by himself to Pasadena and worked backstage in the local theater.
 Back in San Diego, Hopper began to get small roles in Shakespeare productions and in 1954, at the age of 18, scored a guest spot on the TV show, Medic.

 His appearance led to a deal with Warner Brothers and an appearance in Rebel Without a Cause (1955), co-starring with James Dean and Natalie Wood.
 Hopper, a close friend of Dean, became briefly involved with Wood and also began a lifelong struggle with drugs during this time.
 After starring in Giant (1956), Hopper rebelled from the Hollywood studio system and was essentially blackballed.

 In 1961, Hopper married Brooke Hayward and a year later the couple added a daughter, Marin, to their family, which already included two sons from Hayward’s previous marriage.
-The marriage fell apart in 1967 and they were divorced.
+The marriage fell apart in 1967.